fenio/k3s-synology/README.md

 ## notes about DSM version

-* 6.2.x - it would require rebuild of iptables to update it from 1.6.0 to something above/equal 1.8.1
+* 6.2.x - it would require rebuild of iptables to update it from 1.6.0 to something above/equal to 1.8.1
 * 7.1.x - might work at some point when Synology releases kernel/toolchain/toolkit for this version
 * 7.0.x - WORKS and this tutorial is all about it